SouchenOu/Docker/README.md

 --> to see the images           -->  docker images.   or   docker image ls

+--> to build image. --> docker build -t (name of your choise to your image)  .

+--> to run a container --> docker container run (give the id of the image  you build)

 ---> to see  running containers -->  docker ps

 --> To remove images            -->  docker image rm (ids)